 John and Lucinda.
 John had many interesting relationships over the years.
 His relationships with Emma, Susan, Barbara, and Lisa were captivating in their own ways.
 (It’s funny that on the 50th anniversary show, everyone but Nancy Hughes had been with John!)
 But his relationship with Lucinda was something special, as can be seen even now in these final scenes.
 They get each other and don’t judge each other.
 Their “hot tub” moment is still memorable.

 Margo’s rape.
 Margo always looked before she leapt, forging ahead in life.
 She regretted it when she tried to fight off a liquor store robber without back-up; the robber brutally raped her.
-An agonizing story that kept me glued to my seat.
+An agonizing story with repercussions that kept me glued to my seat.
 Every beat was played – Margo’s anger, Tom’s anger, blame, retribution.
-A part of history they’ve actually remembered (Katie later donated part of her liver to Margo, who had been infected with hepatitis during the rape).
+A part of history they’ve actually remembered in recent years (Katie later donated part of her liver to Margo, who had been infected with hepatitis during the rape).

 Douglas Cummings.
 A story that was in its midpoint when I began watching (I’d love to see the Bob/Kim honeymoon scenes).
 I remember being so shocked that John Wesley Shipp, who was such a good guy as GL’s Kelly, was so creepy here.
 The first flashes we had that Julianne Moore was going to go on to big things.